ExamIT/Assignment-Tracker/index.md

 - Furthermore you can see the state of each Assignment at a glance.
 The overview will give you information about what Assignments are heaviest in comparison.

+- be notified on the due date
+- share assignments
+- use tags to further organize

 ### Support or Contact